CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 Step 4 – Configure Report Fields

-If you skip the last two, your exported CSV will not contain liquidation information, and you won't be able to tell which entries are eligible for CAPE Phase 1 versus which ones require a Form 19 protest.
+If you skip Liquidation Status and Liquidation Date, your exported file will not contain liquidation information and you won't be able to tell which entries are eligible for CAPE Phase 1 versus which ones require a Form 19 protest.
+If you upload that file to our audit tool, you'll see an error listing the missing columns.

 Step 5 – Export as CSV